littlepawcoding/dog-quiz-game/readme.md

 ## The game:

-> Help Dug collect bones from the field.
+Help Dug collect bones from the field.
 After 30 seconds you'll be given a code-related quiz question.

 - Get it right?
 Continue to play!
 - Get it wrong?
-It's game over and add yourself to the leaderboard.
+It's game over - add yourself to the leaderboard.
 - **How many bones can you collect before the timer runs out?**

 http://colorsafe.co/